 2. Rasoi Ghar

 Rasoi Ghar is an all you can eat vegetarian Thali system.
-Mostly Indians know what a Thali is but for those of you who don’t, a Thali is a food presentation setup popular in the states of Gujrat and Rajasthan and is hailed from the royal times, wherein several small bowls of different curries or savories are neatly placed in a typically large round main plate with a variety of breads or rice preparations at the center.
+Mostly Indians know what a Thali is but for those of you who don’t, a Thali is a food presentation setup popular in the states of Gujrat and Rajasthan and is hailed from the royal times, wherein several small bowls of different curries or savories are neatly placed in a typically large round main plate with a variety of bread or rice preparations at the center.
 All the dishes are unlimited.
-That’s right, you can take more than one servings of each items on the plate.
+That’s right, you can take more than one servings of each item on the plate.

 The concept of all you can eat is maintained by all Thali restaurants but we chose Rasoi Ghar as they do it with a twist.
 Firstly, their seating is not limited to tables and chairs.
 For the ones who like to, there is also traditional ground seating.
-Secondly, they have designed their Thali into three courses, appetizer, main course and dessert, all of which are unlimited.
+Secondly, they have designed their Thali into three courses, appetizer, main course, and dessert, all of which are unlimited.

 A tip for unlimited Thali is don’t fill yourself with the appetizers.
 Keep some space for the desserts.
 But only take servings when you can eat and try not to waste food.
 Goes without saying, there is always the warm hospitality which will make you feel at home whenever you visit them.